plane-paper/WatIsLife-Discord/README.md

 ## Commands and Usage

-The only phrase that triggers a counter increment right now is "kill myself", in that exact fashion.
-I might add more keywords very soon.
+The only phrases that trigger a counter increment right now is "kill myself", "kms", and "jump off e7", without regard for capitalization. ~~I might add more keywords very soon.~~ If there's other keywords I should add, don't hesitate to open an issue.

 The bot has three commands:
 1. !depressionlevel - returns the count of the current user